clhenrick/portfolio/pages/work/landscapes-of-profit.md

 ---

 Distribution of a proposed 1% "flip tax" on all real estate transactions in 2014 that occured within a two year period from 2003 - 2014, per New York City Council District.
-How much money would your council district have had for community spaces and affordable housing?<br><br>[View the interactive prototype.](http://www.landscapesofprofit.com/interactive)<br><br>This project is a collaboration with myself and John Krauss, Dan Taeyoung, Caroline Woolard, Evander Batson, and Ingrid Burrington.
+How much money would your council district have had for community spaces and affordable housing?<br><br>[View the interactive prototype.](http://www.landscapesofprofit.com/interactive)<br><br>This project is a collaboration between myself, John Krauss, Dan Taeyoung, Caroline Woolard, Evander Batson, and Ingrid Burrington. <br> Dan Taeyoung created the print map below.

 <strong><a href="https://github.com/NYC-REIC/landscapes-of-profit/" target="_blank">View code on Github</a></strong>